Spooky season is finally here!

 The final area in our house that I added a little Halloween flair to is the kitchen.
 On our buffet table, I put a few hand-me-down decorations from my mom, along with these light-up pumpkin lights.

 The final area I decorated was the table.
-I always have these glass candle holders on it.
+I always have these glass candle holders on them.
 To change it up a bit I added some candy corn and switched out the candles to these festive ones.
 I also put down a spider-webbed table runner.